 Para‘s 1911 LTC 9mm pistol incorporates many desirable features of the original Colt Commander, plus a few wrinkles of its own.
 A weight-saving alloy frame keeps weight down to a very manageable 28 oz.
 A ramp match-grade barrel measures out at 4.25″, long enough for the 9mm cartridge to reach its full potential.
+And, the LTC is also chambered in .45 ACP.

 The 1911 LTC is also equipped with Para’s revolutionary Power Extractor (PXT).
 Significantly larger than the original Browning design, the PXT improves both feeding and extraction functions.